Chart Color Schemes

 Palm Cove lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The estimated population of the suburb of Palm Cove is around 2,742 as of February 2026.
-This reflects an increase of 292 people since the 2021 Census, which reported a population of 2,450.
-The current population figure is inferred from AreaSearch's estimate of 2,659 residents following examination of the latest ERP data release by the ABS in June 2024, and an additional 119 validated new addresses since the Census date.
-This level of population results in a density ratio of 770 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The suburb's 11.9% growth since the 2021 census exceeded both the SA4 region (8.5%) and the Rest of Qld, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration contributing approximately 50.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Palm Cove's population is estimated at around 2,803 as of May 2026.
+This reflects an increase of 353 people (14.4%) since the 2021 Census, which reported a population of 2,450 people.
+The change is inferred from the resident population of 2,803, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 121 validated new addresses since the Census date.
+This level of population equates to a density ratio of 787 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb of Palm Cove's 14.4% growth since the 2021 census exceeded the SA4 region (7.5%), along with the Rest of Qld, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 50.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for areas not covered by this data or years post-2032.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-As we examine future population trends, an above median population growth of non-metropolitan areas nationally is projected, with the suburb expected to grow by 479 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, an above median population growth of non-metropolitan areas nationally is projected, with the suburb of Palm Cove expected to grow by 481 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 17.2% in total over the 16 years.

 Frequently Asked Questions - Population